spotlesstofu/sandboxed-containers-operator/config/peerpods/podvm/agent-policy/README.md

 # Kata Agent Policy

-Agent Policy is a Kata Containers feature that enables the Guest VM to perform additional validation for each agent API request.
-A custom agent policy can be set either by a policy file provided at image creation time or through pod annotations.
+The Agent Policy feature in Kata Containers allows the Guest VM to perform additional validation on each agent API request.
+You can change the default policies to a custom agent policy you provide or to specify policy as a k8s annotation at runtime (if configured to be allowed).

-## Set Policy At Image Creation
+## Specify Custom Policy To Be Used As Default

-By default Openshift Sandboxed Container sets preconfigured policy, Peer-Pods images will be set with an allow-all policy while CoCo images will be set with an allow-all exept for the `ReadStreamRequest` and `ExecProcessRequest` calls.
+By default Openshift Sandboxed Containers set a preconfigured policy, Peer-Pods images will be set with an allow-all policy, whereas CoCo images will be set with an allow-all exept for the `ReadStreamRequest` and `ExecProcessRequest` calls.

+### Set Custom Policy As Default At Image Creation Time

-To set custom policy at image creation time, make sure to encode the policy file (e.g., [allow-all-except-exec-process.rego](allow-all-except-exec-process.rego)) in base64 format and set it as the value for the AGENT_POLICY key in your `<azure/aws-podvm>-image-cm` ConfigMap.
+To set a default custom policy at image creation time, make sure to encode the policy file (e.g., [allow-all-except-exec-process.rego](allow-all-except-exec-process.rego)) in base64 format and set it as the value for the AGENT_POLICY key in your `<azure/aws-podvm>-image-cm` ConfigMap.